Magichat-Inc/GoogleAppsScript-for-Jamf/README.md

 1. Click on the "⚙️" icon (Settings).
 2. Click on "User accounts and groups".
 3. Click on "New" in the top right corner.
-4. Check "Create Standard Account" and click "Next."
+4. Check "Create Standard Account" and click "Next".
 5. In the "Account" tab, please configure the following:
    - Username (e.g. api-user)
    - Access Level: Full Access